What this page is — and what it isn't

 For years I thought that reaction meant something was wrong with me — too sensitive, too difficult, too damaged to be helped.

 What I didn't understand was that it wasn't intuition in the casual sense.
 It was neuroception — your nervous system detecting safety or threat before your conscious mind can explain it.
 The body doing a threat assessment on the person you're about to hand your most vulnerable history to.
-That is not irrationality.
-That is intelligence operating in real time and exactly as designed.
+That isn't irrationality.
+That's intelligence operating in real time, exactly as designed.

 The "vibe check" isn't preference.
 It's biological signal.

 This is one of the simplest and most powerful screening tools available.
 Early in therapy, say "no" to something small.
 Not dramatically.
 Not defensively.
-Just calmly and clearly.
+Calmly and clearly.

 What this tests in them

-A safe therapist will accept the no without pressure, won't reinterpret it as pathology, won't push or persuade or pivot into analysis.
-They'll simply move on.
+A safe therapist accepts the no without pressure.
+Doesn't reinterpret it as pathology.
+Doesn't push, persuade, or pivot into analysis.
+They simply move on.
 That response — unremarkable, matter-of-fact — is exactly what you're looking for.

 An unsafe therapist will question your judgment, reframe your boundary as "avoidance," or apply subtle pressure to comply.
 Watch for the slight pause, the raised eyebrow, the gentle redirection back toward the thing you declined.
 These aren't accidents.